brainstormforce/header-footer-elementor/README.md

 Formerly known as Elementor Header & Footer Builder, Ultimate Addons for Elementor (UAE) is the premier Elementor addon to design dynamic headers, footers, and creative website sections, without writing a single line of code.

-Trusted by over 2 million+ users, UAE supercharges Elementor with a powerful collection of Elementor widgets and creative features that give you complete design freedom.
+Trusted by over 2 million users, UAE supercharges Elementor with a powerful collection of Elementor widgets and creative features that give you complete design freedom.

 It works seamlessly with any WordPress theme and keeps your workflow fast, flexible, and frustration-free.